-- 8. Maintain an open, respectful, collaborative relationship with the admission office and disability support/learning center staff. - 9.
-When visiting college disability support services offices/school learning center, make sure to educate the staff on the role of an IEC, if necessary, and delineate the limits of that role during a client's matriculation process. - 10.
-Use only positive comments when speaking of another school/college/program or disability support office with either the admissions or support staff. - 11.
+- 9. When visiting college disability support services offices/learning centers, make sure to educate the staff on the role of an IEC, if necessary, and delineate the limits of that role during a client's matriculation process. - 10.
+Use only positive comments when speaking of another college/program or disability support office with either the admissions or support staff. - 11.
 Know and adhere to the IECA College/School Tour Guidelines.

 - 1. Know and adhere to the ethical guidelines stated in the IECA Principles of Good Practice. - 2.
 Maintain respectful and professional standards while safeguarding the confidentiality of a student's name and sensitive disability information when communicating with colleagues on and off the IECA TalkList. - 3.
-Recognize that some conditions which present as a learning disability may not be a learning disability at all, but rather a different issue such as an intellectual disability or a diagnosis on the autism spectrum; seek advice from a trained expert where necessary, remaining respectful and sensitive to parents who may be in denial or misinformed of their student's diagnosis. - 4.
+Recognize that some conditions which present as a learning disability may not be a learning disability at all, but rather a different issue such as mental health or medical condition, intellectual disability, or a diagnosis on the autism spectrum; seek advice from a trained expert where necessary, remaining respectful and sensitive to parents who may be in denial or misinformed of their student's diagnosis. - 4.
 Refer all students whose needs are well beyond your scope of professional expertise to other professionals. - 5.
-Establish an effective system and keep records of ongoing communication with students and parents. - 6.
-Develop and use written contracts or letters of agreement with full delineation of services, clear disclosures and disclaimers, including permissions forms to consult with other professionals where indicated. - 7.
+Establish an effective system for keeping records of ongoing communication with students and parents. - 6.
+Develop and use written contracts or letters of agreement with full delineation of services, clear disclosures and disclaimers, including permission forms to consult with other professionals where indicated. - 7.
 Remain objective when assessing options and formulating recommendations. - 8.
 Make recommendations based upon appropriate assessment, diagnostics, and assessment of facts. - 9.
-Advise on the best alternative for the student, regardless of parental desires or pressure. - 10.
+Advise on the best options for the student, regardless of parental desires or pressure. - 10.
 Provide students and families with a clear rationale behind each recommendation. - 11.
-Do not ever accept favors or direct offers of commission for referrals.
+Do not ever accept favors or direct offers of commission for referrals. - 12.
+Emphasize that the final decision of where to attend college remains with the family and especially with the student.